gatechain/gatechain-docs/en/evm/tool.md

 ## How to Connect MetaMask

-`GateChain-Evm` is the native module based on `Gatemint` consensus, which supports `Ethereum` smart contracts and provides rpc services to connect to `MetaMask`.
-Users can deploy and call contracts on `GateChain` by simply switching to `GateChain` network.
+"GateChain-Evm" is the native module based on "Gatemint" consensus, which supports "Ethereum" smart contracts and provides rpc services to connect to "MetaMask".
+Users can deploy and call contracts on "GateChain" by simply switching to "GateChain" network.

 ### MetaMask Introduction

-`MetaMask` is created to build a more safe and accessible `Ethereum` network.
+"MetaMask" is created to build a more safe and accessible "Ethereum" network.
 It connects users to blockchain and manage accounts, supported on Chrome, Brave and Safari.

 ### Install